30 ACT to SAT Score Conversion

 ACT Math (30) → SAT Math ~680/800.
 Official ACT/SAT concordance indicates that an ACT Math score of 30 corresponds to approximately 680 on the SAT Math section.
 (For reference, a perfect ACT Math 36 equals an 800 SAT Math.)

 ACT English (30) + Reading (30) → SAT Reading and Writing ~670/800.
 The SAT combines Reading and Writing into a single score out of 800.
 Concordance tables for the sum of ACT English+Reading demonstrate that a combined score of 60 (30+30) maps to about 670 on SAT Reading and Writing.
-In other words, if you scored 30 on both English and Reading, you'd anticipate roughly a 660–680 combined score in SAT Reading/Writing.
+In other words, if you scored 30 on both English and Reading, you would anticipate roughly a 660-680 combined score in SAT Reading/Writing.

 ACT Science (30) → no direct SAT equivalent.
 The ACT's Science section remains unique; the SAT lacks a separate science section.
 (The SAT incorporates science reasoning into its Reading and Math questions, eliminating any standalone "science score.")